proxmox/proxmox-datacenter-manager/docs/roadmap.rst

 - Allow searching for resources by network type.
 - Fix an issue that needlessly kept polling the API when users were logged out.

-    This could trigger a bug where users were instantly logged out again after a fresh log in.
+    This could trigger a bug where users were instantly logged out again after a fresh login.

 - Show VMs and CTs overviews in a tab panel for Proxmox VE remotes.